Flow-of-Options: Diversified and Improved LLM Reasoning by Thinking Through Options: Related Work

 \section{Related Work}

-Existing agentic designs, including recent frameworks overfit to a narrow spectrum of tasks in data science by assuming an overall workflow \citep{guo2024ds,wu2023autogen,baek2024researchagent,grosnit2024large}.
-Prior work has looked at Graph of Thoughts \citep{besta2024graph} to tackle reasoning problems (different from AutoML), but do not enforce the notion of ``options'' or option diversity.
-For the most closely related works, SELA \citep{chi2024sela} and Data Interpreter \citep{hong2024data}, we discussed data structure differences in Section \ref{subsec:FoO-benefit}.
+Existing agentic designs, including recent frameworks overfit to a narrow spectrum of tasks in data science by assuming an overall workflow \cite{guo2024ds,wu2023autogen,baek2024researchagent,grosnit2024large}.
+Prior work has looked at Graph of Thoughts \cite{besta2024graph} to tackle reasoning problems (different from AutoML), but do not enforce the notion of ``options'' or option diversity.
+For the most closely related works, SELA \cite{chi2024sela} and Data Interpreter \cite{hong2024data}, we discussed data structure differences in Section \ref{subsec:FoO-benefit}.
 We highlight some additional framework-level differences here.
-In contrast to our work, SELA \citep{chi2024sela} predefines steps in the pipeline within the LLM prompt, e.g., data analysis, feature engineering, and model selection.
+In contrast to our work, SELA \cite{chi2024sela} predefines steps in the pipeline within the LLM prompt, e.g., data analysis, feature engineering, and model selection.
 Data Interpreter predefines a set of ``task types'' with a detailed set of instructions for each task type.
 This ranges from specific prompts for ``feature engineering'' tasks and ``model training'' tasks, to highly specific prompts for ``image-to-web conversion'' tasks.
 This limits their applicability to broader problems.
 Additionally, SELA and Data Interpreter do not leverage past experiences for new tasks.

-For therapeutic tasks, prior work has introduced DrugAgent \citep{liu2024drugagent}.
-Similar in spirit to our work, DrugAgent explores an ``idea space'' of different models but is specifically designed for the task of drug discovery only and does not use structured thinking.
+For therapeutic tasks, prior work has introduced DrugAgent \cite{liu2024drugagent}.
+Similar in spirit to our work, DrugAgent explores an ``idea space'' of different models but is specifically designed for the task of drug discovery only, and does not leverage structured thinking like FoO.
 In contrast, Flow-of-Options offers improved flexibility and performance.